IAmThatGuy2004/The-Weather-App-project/final.md

 ## Role of AI
 - **Usage**:
-  - =AI played a significant role in our success, assisting in various aspects of development.
+  - AI played a significant role in our success, assisting in various aspects of development.
 It supported Docker commands and troubleshooting, helped with code formatting, bug detection, and bug fixes, and even generated some code where needed *(if code was redundant, or trouble personaly configuring)* as well as logic support.
   - AI was also instrumental in constructive pull request (PR) formatting, helping us better understand the structure and presentation of PRs.
   - Additionally, it aided in documentation formatting and review.